junobuild/docs/docs/guides/nextjs.md

 ### 3. Insert data from your app

-In `Page.tsx`, (if using TypeScript) or the corresponding JavaScript file, initialize the library with your public satellite ID and add an `insert` function to persist a document.
+In `Page.tsx`, (if using TypeScript) or the corresponding JavaScript file, initialize the library with the satellite ID you have created for production, or use `jx5yt-yyaaa-aaaal-abzbq-cai` if you are developing locally with the emulator.

+Add an `insert` function to persist a document as well.

 ```typescript title="Page.tsx"
 "use client";